Travel guide: China 🇨🇳

 - China has its own tech ecosystem:

 - Payment: AliPay is the easiest for foreigners to set up compared to WeChat Pay.
-The society is largely cashless, and you can pay through QR code everywhere
+The society is largely cashless, and you can pay through QR code everywhere.
+If you are going to rural areas where the signal may be unreliable, then do bring some spare change.

 - Taxi: Didi